ibm-cloud-docs/cephaas/block_storage_volume_sds_delete.md

 {: #deleting-sds-block-volume-cli}
 {: cli}

-Use the `volume-delete` command and specify the `INSTANCEID` to delete a single volume based on the instance id.
+Use the `volume-delete` command to delete a single volume.
+Specify the `--id ID` parameter of the volume and `--instanceid INSTANCEID` parameters of the service instance.

 Run the following command to delete a volume.